-Gods of Egypt caused such an uproar, the director was forced to apologize.
+Gods of Egypt is finally premiering this week, but no matter how weel it does (or how poorly) it will always be remembered mainly for causing such an uproar, the director was forced to apologize.
 But it’s just the latest in a long line of movies where characters of color are played by white actors.
-Movies that should have known better.
-Just look at how many films have fallen into this trap just since the turn of the millennium.
+Movies that should…

 Ridley Scott's Exodus: Gods and Kings has been banned in Egypt and Morocco, "after the country's head of censorship objected to a number of 'historical inaccuracies' in the epic Biblical tale," Deadline reports.
 Egypt also banned Darren Aronofsky's Noah earlier this year, at the behest of religious authorities.